Keith Carter (American football): Seattle Seahawks

 Carter made the jump to the NFL in 2012 where he coached with the Seahawks during the 2012 and 2013 seasons including Seattle's Super Bowl XLVIII Championship.

 Atlanta Falcons

-After spending the 2014 season back at the collegiate level, serving as the Spartans run game coordinator and offensive line coach.
-Carter returned to the NFL this time with the Falcons.
+After spending the 2014 season back at the collegiate level, serving as the Spartans' run game coordinator and offensive line coach, Carter returned to the NFL to coach with the Falcons.
 He spent 2015 and 2016 as Atlanta's assistant offensive line coach and 2017 as the team's running backs coach.

 Tennessee Titans

-In 2018 Carter became the offensive line coach for the Tennessee Titans.
+In 2018, Carter became the offensive line coach for the Tennessee Titans.

-On January 9, 2023, the Titans head coach Mike Vrabel announced Carter had been fired.
+On January 9, 2023, the Titans head coach Mike Vrabel announced that Carter had been fired.

 New York Jets

-On January 24, 2023 the New York Jets announced that Carter was hired as the team’s offensive line coach and run game coordinator.
+On January 24, 2023, the New York Jets announced that Carter was hired as the team’s offensive line coach and run game coordinator.

+On January 29, 2025, Carter and the Jets parted ways.

+Minnesota Vikings

+On February 25, 2025, the Minnesota Vikings hired Carter to serve as the team's assistant offensive line coach.

 Personal life

-Keith and his wife, Kristin, have two daughters Kayla and Kamryn.
-He is the grandson of Pro Football Hall of Fame defensive lineman Gino Marchetti, who played with the Baltimore Colts.
+Carter and his wife, Kristin, have two daughters Kayla and Kamryn.
+He is the grandson of Pro Football Hall of Fame defensive end Gino Marchetti, who played with the Baltimore Colts.